Logo Dark

 Configure Deployment

-Each platform has its own deployment process, but generally, you'll need to configure environment variables and push your code to the platform’s hosting servers.
+The deployment process is different for each platform, but in general, you will have to configure environment variables and push your code to the platform’s hosting servers.

 Deploy the Application